mdlerch/mdlerch.com/content/vim/mutt-and-vim.md

     function IsReply()
         if line('$') > 1
             :1
-            :let @n="\n\n"
+            :put! =\"\n\n\"
-            :exe 'normal "nP'
+            :1
         endif
     endfunction

-What this does is checks the line number of the last line, if it is greater than 1 (ie there already is content) it goes to the first line, stores two returns in the "n" register, and then pastes those returns.
+What this does is checks the line number of the last line, if it is greater than 1 (ie there already is content) it goes to the first line and pastes two returns and then returns to the first line.

 Now, we call that function in an autocmd and our ftplugin/mail.vim file now looks like this: